LINGLI97/OPST/README.md

 make all
 ```

-Consider w = 1 2 4 4 2 5 5 1 as the input  in the sample.txt, we can run the method as below:
+Consider w = 1 2 4 4 2 5 5 1 as the input  in the sample.txt, we can run the methods as below:
 ```bash
 #index construction
 ./OPSTConstruction -f sample.txt